-- Accommodation establishments of all types, including guest houses remain open.
-The only exception is youth hostels.
+Accommodation establishments of all types, including guest houses are open.
 Hotel swimming pools remain open (see each hotel’s specific schedule and rules).

-Visit the Government of Québec website for more information.
+Visit the Gouvernement du Québec website for more information.

-Data on vaccination against COVID-19 in Québec: positive news!
+Good news: data on vaccination against COVID-19 in Québec

-The vaccination plan is rolling out extremely well in Québec: over 67% of the population has now received at least one dose of the vaccine against COVID-19.
+The vaccination plan is rolling out extremely well in Québec: 78% of the population has now received at least one dose of the vaccine against COVID-19.

 *The total number of first and second doses administered.